Private banking's new play: schmoozing with a dynasty

 Under pressure over tax evasion in the United States and Europe, Switzerland’s private banks are wooing clients in Asia, where the appetite for luxury brands is strong.

-Tapping in to that culture, Rothschild’s private bank organized a series of fine dining events in Shanghai, Hong Kong, Jakarta and Kuala Lumpur last year.
+Tapping in to that culture, Rothschild’s private bank organised a series of fine dining events in Shanghai, Hong Kong, Jakarta and Kuala Lumpur last year.

 “In emerging markets, the opportunity to put a face to the name of the family behind one of the most prestigious brands in winemaking means something to many of the very wealthy,” said Sebastian Dovey, managing partner of London-based wealth consultancy Scorpio Partnership.